College ice hockey: Division I

-NCAA Division I has 64 ice hockey teams in the 2024–25 season.
-Of these schools, 20 are Division II or III athletic programs that "play up" to Division I in hockey, and 16 of the full Division I members are in the Football Bowl Subdivision.
+NCAA Division I had 63 men's ice hockey teams in the 2025–26 season.
+One of these teams was shut down after that season, while one team will be added in both 2026–27 and 2027–28.
+Of the schools that played in 2025–26, 19 are Division II or III athletic programs that "play up" to Division I in hockey, and 16 of the full Division I members are in the Football Bowl Subdivision.
 Seven of the FBS schools compete in the Big Ten Conference; six are full conference members and the seventh is a single-sport member.

 The NCAA Division I Championship is a 16-team, single-elimination tournament, divided into four, 4-team regional tournaments.
 The winner of each regional advances to the Frozen Four to compete for the national championship.
 For many years, 5 teams earned automatic bids through winning conference tournament championships, while 11 earned at-large berths through a selection committee.
 With the addition of the Big Ten hockey conference for the 2013–14 season, the tournament now features 6 automatic qualifiers, and 10 at-large bids.
-The ranking system that is used to determine the at-large teams is known as the Pairwise Rankings, which uses a number of ranking factors to create a scoring system for all NCAA Division I teams.
+Through 2024–25, the NCAA used the PairWise Rankings, which use a number of ranking factors to create a scoring system for all NCAA Division I teams, to determine at-large teams.
+Starting in 2025–26, the NCAA replaced PairWise with a new in-house metric, the NCAA Percentage Index (NPI).

 A map of all NCAA Division I men's hockey teams as of 2024.

-In 2023–24, one school played its first season of Division I hockey, while another resumed D-I play after a two-season hiatus.
-Augustana University, a Division II school in South Dakota (and not to be confused with Augustana College, a Division III school in Illinois), is launching a new varsity program as the newest member of the Central Collegiate Hockey Association.
-Robert Morris, which had suspended its men's and women's hockey programs after the 2020–21 season due to COVID-19 impacts, reinstated both teams for 2023–24, with the men returning to their previous home of Atlantic Hockey.

-As of the upcoming 2024–25 season, the conferences are:
+As of the 2025–26 season, the conferences are: